Most Effective Products

 Applying Granular Pesticides

-Sometimes conducting pest control treatments to get rid of insects that invade your home has to start from the outside-in rather than the other way around.
+Sometimes, conducting pest control treatments to eliminate insects that invade your home has to start from the outside rather than vice versa.
 That is when it may be better to use a product different from the conventional liquid insecticides.
-Granular insecticides do a great job to kill ants, fleas, crickets, and other pests that hang around your lawn and garden, getting rid of their trouble before they begin invading indoors.
+Granular insecticides kill ants, fleas, crickets, and other pests that hang around your lawn and garden, getting rid of their trouble before they begin invading indoors.

-Pesticide granules consist of a solid particle that is filled with a strong insecticide.
-In essence, they are basically insecticide in dry form which is spread or broadcast over specific areas such as lawns, gardens, or flower beds.
+Pesticide granules consist of a solid particle filled with a strong insecticide.
+They are dry insecticides spread or broadcast over specific areas such as lawns, gardens, or flower beds.

-Granular insecticides are an effective solution in situations where you don’t want the mess of liquid insecticides, especially outdoors.
-By using granular insecticides and spreading them around lawns and flowerbeds, you will be able to effectively manage problem pests that are trespassing indoors or eating at your plants.
+Granular insecticides are an effective solution when you don’t want the mess of liquid insecticides, especially outdoors.
+By using granular insecticides and spreading them around lawns and flowerbeds, you can effectively manage problem pests that are trespassing indoors or eating at your plants.

-In this guide, we will discuss the popular pest control technique of applying granular pesticides, how to effectively spread granules, the options that are available as well as our top granular pesticide recommendations.
+In this guide, we will discuss the popular pest control technique of applying granular pesticides, how to effectively spread granules, the available options, and our top granular pesticide recommendations.

 What Is Pesticide Granule Spreading?